-Submission to the INSLM Review of the terrorism-related citizenship loss provisions in the Australian Citizenship Act 2007
+Submission to the Parliamentary Joint Committee on Intelligence and Security's Review of the Australian Citizenship Renunciation by Conduct and Cessation Provisions in the Australian Citizenship Act 2007

 Liberty Victoria is a peak civil liberties organisation in Australia that has worked to defend and extend human rights and freedoms in the State of Victoria since 1936.
 For more than eighty years we have advocated for civil liberties and human rights.
 These are spelled out in the United Nations' international human rights treaties, agreed to by Australia.
 We speak out when such rights and freedoms are threatened by governments or other organisations.